Questions and Answers

 My partner is not a student at SJSU.
 Can we receive couple counseling from CAPS?

 Beginning Fall 2020, in order to be eligible for couple counseling, all members must be matriculated students enrolled in the current semester.
-To help with this transition, couples who are returning this fall to continue to receive counseling from the Spring or Summer 2020 semester, may continue to receive couple counseling through Fall 2020 only.

 Why does CAPS have an 8-session limit per calendar year guideline?